keithalewis/papers/ct.md

 there is an arrow `x -> y` if and only if `x <= y`.

 The identity arrow is the relexive property and composition is the transitive law.
-Preorders have the property that hom sets have at most one arrow.
+Preorders have the property that homsets have at most one arrow.

 The category _Set_ with arrows `f: A -> B` if `A` is a subset of `B` is a preorder.
 It is also a _Poset_: a preorder that is also _anti-symmetric_.